1) What is the New Discovery Homeowner’s Association

 - The NDHA operates only on the manicured public access lands within the boundary of Discovery Ridge, per the map below (boundary lines approximate).

-- Landscape maintenance is carried out according to the Enhanced Landscape Management (ELM) agreement with The City of Calgary.
+- Landscape maintenance is carried out according to the 2007 Landscape Management Agreement (LMA) with The City of Calgary.
 Areas deemed “natural spaces” are under the care of The City of Calgary Parks and/or Urban Forestry department.

 - The NDHA is not responsible for landscape maintenance on condo association lands, commercial lands, nor “The Pointe at Discovery Ridge” lands (formerly the “Chessor” property) within the community of Discovery Ridge.